Mismanaged Sepsis Can Cause Catastrophic Injuries or Wrongful Death

 Nursing home residents are particularly susceptible to contracting sepsis.
 Sepsis has a complicated treatment plan and if nursing home staff isn’t properly trained on how to identify and prevent the condition, it can result in residents going into septic shock.

 What to Look For

-Not only should nursing homes train their staff to efficiently detect sepsis, but they should also provide a safe and clean environment for residents.
-Infections that turn into sepsis could be the direct result of nursing home negligence or abuse.
+Not only should nursing homes and hospitals train their staff to efficiently detect sepsis, but they should also provide a safe and clean environment for residents and patients.
+Infections that turn into sepsis could be the direct result of medical malpractice, and nursing home negligence or abuse.
 The following factors should be carefully monitored to reduce the risk of facility-acquired infections:

 - Are linens cleaned normally?

-- Does the resident have untreated wounds or bedsores?
+- Does the individual have untreated wounds or bedsores?

 - Does the resident wear the same outfit multiple days in a row?

 - Are the living areas cleaned regularly (bathroom, kitchen, common areas)?